Remote SDR – Transmission module

 To control SDR and signal processing in GNU Radio you must receive a certain number of parameters from the remote web client.
 The connection is made by a websocket on port 8004 of Orange PI.
 Again a small module in Python3 converts websocket messages to an XMLRPC interface on port 9004 which allows to pass them to GNU Radio.
 This module is identical to that used on the receiver with other port numbers.

-It is imperative to set up a device to avoid unwanted transmissions in the event of a network crash, orange pi etc … which would not allow orders to be placed.
+It is imperative to set up a device to avoid unwanted transmissions in the event of a network crash, orange pi etc … which would not allow transmit orders to be placed.

 The module in Python3 which receives audio samples in 512-byte packets causes the pin 26 of the GPIO to change state for an Opi One Plus (see detail here), pin 26 also for a Raspberry Pi 4 or pin 10 for an Opi Zero 2, each time a frame is received.
 This creates a square alternating signal (0v, 3.3v) which is passed through a capacitor of 4.7uF to a diode rectifier and switching transistor device like a 2n2222.
 At each half-wave, the relays on the collectorare activated and maintained by the 47uF to 470uF capacitor until the next half-wave.
 These relays switch the 12 V and 5v supplies to the pre-amplifiers and WIFI amplifier output from the transmitter.
 Thus, if the audio frames are received, the amplifier supply is established.
 If the frames no longer arrive or the system is crashed, pin 26 in the high or low position, the 12v and 5v are switch off.

 REMOTE TRANSMISSION CONTROL

-As already mentioned the piloting of the whole is done remotely in a web page (chrome) provided by the mini web server in python3 on the Orange Pi on the port 8000.
+As already mentioned the piloting of the whole is done remotely in a web page (chrome) provided by the mini web server in python3 on the Orange Pi on the port 8000 (Remote SDR V1 only).

 QUALITY OF THE SIGNAL TRANSMITTED